d-chambers/waverave/writeup/writeup.md

 ## Overview and setup

 The Python version of the code is found in the python folder.
 To use it in a new account on Mio, the `set_environment.sh` script needs to be run from the python directory.
 This will take a few minutes as it creates a new conda environment with python installed also with mpi4py, numpy and matplotlib.
-Instead of using convolution, it uses a vectorized array update by taking the help of numpy array utilities.
+Instead of using convolution, it uses a vectorized array update using numpy array utilities.
 It is implemented for 8th order accuracy.
 Here are some other important files:

 The python code runs in 3 steps:

 1. Create Mesh or Velocity Model: Run with mpi `src/mesher.py` along with the extents as arguments

-2. Create Wavefield Simulation: Run with mpi `src/run.py` along with the extents as arguments and the number of simulations(not time_step) also
+2. Create Wavefield Simulation: Run with mpi `src/run.py` along with the extents as arguments and the number of simulations(not time_step)

 3. Plot Wavefield: Plot wavefield using `src/plot.py` with the extents and number of precessors used as arguments

-All other parameter needed for simulations are being read from the src/params.py file.
+All other parameter needed for simulations are read from the src/params.py file.
 To switch off checkpointing, change the variable checkpointing to 0.

 `test_unit.sh` - Runs Unit tests